top of page

 Your first Farmers’ Market permit is full fees.
 Each additional Farmers’ Markets Permits purchased at the same time are discounted 50%.

-Does my bake sale need a temporary food establishment permit?
+Does my bake sale need a permit?

-Non-profit organizations operating for religious, charitable or educational purposes may hold bake sales with homemade baked goods not requiring temperature control.
-You must individually wrap items.
-A clearly visible sign at the point of sale must read, “Food was prepared at a kitchen not inspected by the Health Department.”
-Such bake sales do not need a permit WAC 246-215(C)<viii).
+You must individually wrap items and a clearly visible sign must read, “Food was prepared at a kitchen not inspected by the Health Department.”

 Apply for your permit at least 14 days prior to the event.